 A CD on a record label that has been previously nominated for a Blues Music Award (formerly the W.C.
 Handy Blues Award) shall not be eligible for this competition.

 WBS Judging will take place in October.
 Judges will remain anonymous in order to protect them from outside influences and represent a cross-section of professionals from the blues radio and print industry.
-The final results will be announced at the finals of the International Blues Challenge on Saturday, FEB 2, 2020 held at the historic Orpheum Theatre in Memphis, TN.
+The final results will be announced at the finals of the International Blues Challenge on Saturday, of IBC week held at the historic Orpheum Theatre in Memphis, TN.

 Judges will evaluate each submitted CD on the following characteristics.
 The criteria considered are listed in order of importance.

 (3) Audio Quality and Production Value of the Recording